theopmw/recipe-box/README.md

 * [Google Fonts](https://fonts.google.com/) - **Google Fonts** were used to import the 'Sonsie One', 'Rozha One and 'Roboto' fonts into the style.css file to style the fonts used on all pages of the project.
 * [Balsamiq](https://balsamiq.com/) - **Balsamiq** was used to create the wireframes during the design process.
 * [Web Formatter](https://webformatter.com/) - **Web Formatter** was used to beautify code.
-* [Am I Responsive](http://ami.responsivedesign.is/) - **Am I Reponsive** was used to test page layouts during the build process.
+* [Am I Responsive](http://ami.responsivedesign.is/) - **Am I Responsive** was used to test page layouts during the build process.

 ### Notes on Flask-WTForms

-After some research, Flask-WTForms was chosen to simplify form generation and validation (eg avoidance of Cross-Site Request Forgery (CSRF)) for the site.
+After some research, Flask-WTForms was chosen to simplify form generation and validation (e.g. avoidance of Cross-Site Request Forgery (CSRF)) for the site.

 The following articles helped with the decision and to develop a better understanding of the uses and capabilities of Flask-WTForms:

 [BetterProgramming](https://betterprogramming.pub/how-to-use-flask-wtforms-faab71d5a034)

 [OWASP.org](https://owasp.org/www-community/attacks/csrf)

 ## Testing